keptn/tutorials/site/tutorials/snippets/09/install/configureIstio.md

 ### What is actually created

 Positive
-: There is no need to copy the following resources, there are for information purposes only.
+: There is no need to copy the following resources, they are for information purposes only.

 With this script, you have created an Ingress based on the following manifest.